wgu-opensource/osmt/README.md

 ### OAuth2 and Okta Configuration
 To use Okta as your OAuth2 provider, you will need a free developer account with [Okta](https://okta.com).
 While the user interface at Okta may change, the big ideas of configuring an application for an OAuth/OpenID Connect provider should still apply.
 From your Okta Dashboard:
    1. Navigate to Applications.
 Create an Application Integration, using the OpenID Connect option.
 When prompted, choose the "Web Application" option.
    2. Provide a name that makes sense to you.
-The intention here is OSMT non-prod and development.
+The intention here is OSMT Quickstart and development.
    3. In the General tab, under "Client Credentials":
       - Copy/paste the values for Client ID and Client Secret into a text file, you will need them shortly.
    4. In the General tab, under "Login":